BitcoinQnA/BitcoinPrivacyGuide/supplementary.md

 ### Tor browser

 [Tor](https://www.torproject.org/download/) is a web broswer that runs on the Tor network.
 It masks your IP address and gives you much greater online privacy.
-All of the tools mentioned in this guide also run natively over the Tor.
+All of the tools mentioned in this guide also run natively over Tor.

 ### VPN services